symbol/symbol-docs/source/handbook/documenting.rst

 Contributing documentation
 ##########################

-There are currently 4 sources of documentation for Symbol.
+There are currently 3 sources of documentation for Symbol.
 Feel free to jump to the one you are interested in.

 - `Technical documentation <#technical-documentation>`__: Tool guides, developer tutorials, SDK reference guides and syndicate handbook.
-- `Symbol handbook <#symbol-handbook>`__: The syndicate's Handbook explaining its vision and organization.
 - `Working documentation <#working-documentation>`__: Meeting minutes, Community logs, stuff that changes often.
 - `NIS1 documentation <#nis1-documentation>`__: Old NIS1 guides, pending assimilation into the Symbol technical docs.